ssbc/handbook.scuttlebutt.nz/README.md

 pub.mixmix.io:8008:@uRECWB4KIeKoNMis2UYWyB2aQPvWmS3OePQvBj2zClg=.ed25519~gq+n8AXMdhzwnGWZxWitgczTkbr70drnbEaOi3Noo5M=
 ```

-In `patchwork-next`, click "+ Join Pub" and paste the code.
+In `patchwork`, click "+ Join Pub" and paste the code.

 This will cause you to follow @mixmix's Pub and vise versa.
 If you haven't synchronized to this social network yet, prepare to wait a few minutes while your local server synchronizes.